-Even Carl Hempel realized early on (in a preliminary way) that the 'deductive' half of the hypethetico-deductive model is not as deductive as the name implies.
+Even Carl Hempel realized early on that the 'deductive' half of the hypethetico-deductive model is not as deductive as the name implies.
 (Hempel, 1966, p.31).
-In standard hypothetico-deductive, bootstrapping and Bayesian accounts of confirmation, idealizations and approximations are simply ignored.
+In standard hypothetico-deductive model of science, bootstrapping and Bayesian accounts of confirmation, idealizations and approximations are simply ignored.
 A common understanding of science is that: Progress occurs through a process of falsification, falsifiability or refutability.
 Incorrect theories are rejected on the basis of empirical evidence.

 Philosophy and the New

 Archaeology - by Paul Newall - galilean-library.org/newarch.html

 Binford advocated Hempel's hypothetico-deductive model, that is, offering an explanatory hypothesis, deducing its consequences and testing for them, even though it was quickly shown to be flawed.
 The most common example used in this context is a proposed law such as "all swans are white"; if true, it would follow straightforwardly that all swans are white, but in order to confirm this we would have to check all swans, so it can never be confirmed deductively.
 In order to confirm that we have a law, we would have to check all civilisations anywhere and at any time.
 The hypothetico-deductive model can thus only apply in restricted domains.

 Why medicine still needs a scientific foundation: restating the

 The hypotheticodeductive model of science provides both a coherent description of the growth of scientific knowledge and a prescription for the conduct of good science.

 Why medicine still needs a scientific foundation: restating the hypothetico-deductive model - part two